Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: Recovering Standard Control Formulations

 \subsection{With Policy Regularization: $\underline{\rho} \neq \underline{\pi}$}

-When a baseline policy is available (e.g., from expert demonstrations, safe priors, or a stabilizing controller), regularization toward $\underline{\rho}$ is meaningful.
-Fixing or freeing $\underline{\tau}$ again yields two distinct formulations.
-We call the resulting policies \textit{soft} because they appear as smoothed, exponentially tilted versions of the baseline that favor cost‑minimizing actions.
+When a meaningful baseline $\underline{\rho}$ is available (expert demonstrations, safe prior, stabilising controller), regularising towards it is informative.
+Fixing or freeing $\underline{\tau}$ yields two formulations, whose optima are \emph{soft} policies, that is, exponentially tilted, cost-favoured versions of $\underline{\rho}$.